sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/java-spring-stuff/spring-reactive-app/README.md

 ```
 Once you have the database created, use your username and password in the config above.
 The `sslMode` property needs to be set in your config.

 To run this project locally use ` ./gradlew bootRun` command.
-You should see similar output as below:
+You should see similar output as below (some lines from output has been redacted):
 ```java
 > Task :app:bootRun